RailcardsBusiness

 Thinking about taking the train from Brussels Central to Wernigerode?
 We’ve got you covered.

-It usually takes around 10 hours 43 minutes to travel the 286 miles (460 km) from Brussels Central to Wernigerode by train, although you can get there in as little as 8 hours 14 minutes on the fastest services.
-You’ll normally find around 18 trains per day running on this route.
+It usually takes around 9 hours 44 minutes to travel the 286 miles (460 km) from Brussels Central to Wernigerode by train, although you can get there in as little as 8 hours 14 minutes on the fastest services.
+You’ll normally find around 23 trains per day running on this route.
 You’ll need to make 3 changes along the way as there aren't any direct services on this line.
-You can travel on this route with either ICE, SNCF or DB.
-As the main train operators on this route, all offer comfortable seating and plenty of space for luggage as standard.

 Train tickets from Brussels Central to Wernigerode are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.